Visual-Computing/DynamicExplorationGraph/cpp/readme.md

 ## Pre-build Dynamic Exploration Graphs

-Here we provide pre-built Dynamic Exploration Graphs used in our papar's experiments.
+The provided Dynamic Exploration Graphs are used in the experiments section of our paper.

 |  Dataset  |  DEG  |
 |:---------:|:---:|